Lambton Quay: 1920s–1930s

-Wellington City Council had set a maximum height limit for buildings of 102 feet (about nine storeys) in 1908, but it wasn't until the 1920s that tall buildings became more common in Wellington.
+Wellington City Council had set a maximum height limit for buildings of 102 feet (about nine storeys) in 1908, but it was not until the 1920s that tall buildings became more common in Wellington.
 New, taller, steel-framed buildings were less prone to damage in earthquakes, and new technology such as electric power, lifts, central heating, telephones and fire-fighting equipment could be incorporated into new builds.
 The first building over 100 ft high on Lambton Quay was Druids Chambers, completed in 1923.
 This was followed in 1926 by the Australian Temperance and General Mutual Life Assurance Society Building (also known as the Harcourts Building), a nine-storey building at 203-213 Lambton Quay with a steel frame and reinforced concrete floors.
-This building was converted to become a Doubleday Hilton hotel in 2018.
+This building was converted to become a DoubleTree Hilton hotel in 2018.
 The D.I.C. (now Harbour City) building was built in 1928, followed by the Prudential Insurance Building in 1933.
 The Prudential Building was constructed on a site previously occupied by the 1877 Athenaeum and Mechanics Institute, a major landmark on Lambton Quay in its time.
 The Great Depression in the 1930s and World War 2 stalled further building along the street.

 1970s

-An earthquake in November 1968 caused minor damage to many central city buildings.
+An earthquake on 1 November 1968 caused minor damage to many central city buildings.
 Surveys of the earthquake damage and general condition of over 400 buildings were made by government agencies and Wellington City Council, leading to categorisation of city buildings into three groups: those that should be demolished, those needing further examination, and those which could remain.
-In 1970 there was a variety of buildings on the west side of Lambton Quay, mostly two or three storeys high and dating from the early twentieth century.
+In 1970 there was a variety of buildings on the west side of Lambton Quay, mostly two or three storeys high and dating from the early 20th century.
 Many had been designed in late Victorian or Edwardian Classical style by prominent architects and housed shops, hotels, banks and offices.
 As a result of the earthquake surveys, changes in planning rules, a desire for modernisation, and demand for greater return on property investment, 69 of these older buildings that existed in 1970 were demolished during the 1970s and early 1980s and replaced with 18 much larger office blocks, dramatically changing the character of Lambton Quay.